EBISPOT/OLS/README.md

 * `ols.customisation.errorMessage` — Message to show on error pages
 * `ols.customisation.ontologyAlias` — A custom word or phrase to use instead of "Ontology", e.g. "Data Dictionary"
 * `ols.customisation.ontologyAliasPlural` — As `ontologyAlias` but plural, e.g. "Data Dictionaries"
+* `ols.customisation.oxoUrl` — The URL of an OxO instance to link to with a trailing slash e.g. `https://www.ebi.ac.uk/spot/oxo/`